herebythere/parsley/README.md

 ### Templates

-Every build step in a `Template` is passed as an agurment to `Builder.step()` until an error is found.

-A template is simply an array of strings:
+A template is an array of strings:

 ```
 Template: []string